NATO Enhanced Forward Presence: Czech Republic

 In July 2018, Czechia provided EFP Lithuania the 1st Company Task Force consisting of a mechanized company with Pandur armored vehicles reinforced by an engineer platoon, a logistics unit and a medical element reaching a total of 230 people.
 After six months, they were replaced by the 2nd Task Force for the next half-year.
 Both task forces consisted of the 41st Mechanized Battalion's soldiers.
 After deployment, the company task force returned to the Czech Republic in July 2019.
 From then on until 2021, Czech Army sent four electronic warfare task forces.
 Since July 2021, an anti-aircraft missile battery from the 252nd Anti-Aircraft Missile Section (sub-unit of the 25th Anti-Aircraft Missile Regiment) armed with RBS 70 has been operating in Lithuania.

 France

 Some 200 soldiers from 5th Dragoon Regiment of the French Army have arrived to Rukla on 3 July 2020, staying there for 6 months until the end of December, with a hundred more administration and logistics personnel.
 The troops form a mechanised infantry company and are reinforced with 5 Leclerc tanks and 14 VBCI IFVs.

 Germany

 The first German Army unit to deploy to Lithuania is the 122nd Mechanized Battalion of the 12th Armoured Brigade of the 10th Panzer Division.
 Equipped with Marder infantry fighting vehicles the battalion will be augmented with Leopard 2A6 main battle tanks from the 104th Tank Battalion, PzH 2000 self-propelled artillery from the 131st Artillery Battalion engineers from the 4th Armored Engineer Battalion and troops from the 4th Supply Battalion.
+In June 2021, around 30 German soldiers were recalled from service in Lithuania after they were accused of making racist and anti-Semitic remarks and of sexual violence.